Two women sitting and talking with hand gestures, in a bright room with sunlight streaming in through large windows.

 Discussing overnight help

-Your adult daughter wants to know if you think it’s a good idea to have your caretaker stay overnight occasionally, to help out your husband.
+You want to know if your mom, who has severe expressive aphasia, thinks it’s a good idea to have her caretaker stay overnight occasionally, to help out your dad.

 What do you think about getting dad some overnight help?